Software Defines How Service Providers Grow at the Edge

 Cologix expanded its Access Marketplace, allowing carriers to create a custom profile, free of charge, to promote services and drive revenue in a virtual interconnection ecosystem.
 It’s simple.
 List your company, sales contact and areas of services.
 Then begin promoting services right away.
 Sign up through our customer portal.

 New Virtual Marketplace

-Cologix’s new virtual Marketplace connects potential partners, customers and suppliers to its vibrant ecosystem.
+Cologix’s new Marketplace connects potential partners, customers and suppliers to its vibrant ecosystem.
 Now companies have access to reach new customers, offer new services, find new partners and connect to others members to reduce costs, improve performance, deploy new service quickly and generate new leads for new revenue.